 There’s a difference between a burner email and an anonymous, encrypted email.
 An encrypted mail service works just like a regular one, with one main difference: the messages get converted into a secret code to prevent unauthorized entities from accessing your content.

 This end-to-end encryption usually covers all your emails, inbox, and contact list.
 It ensures that no one can spy and read your emails, including the service provider itself, in some cases.
 There are several reliable and secure encrypted email providers around; we’ll discuss them below.

 A burner email is something you temporarily use.
-It’s a disposable email address that enables you to send a message and that subsequently forwards all incoming replies to your existing inbox.
+It’s a disposable email address that enables you to send a an anonymous email and that subsequently forwards all incoming replies to your existing inbox.
 That way, the recipients never know it was you who send the email, but you will receive their emails.

 More importantly, burner emails function as a layer of protection over your inbox.
 They are usually used for signing up to newsletters or shopping online, and they protect you from unwanted spam or data breaches from hackers who found a weak spot in your email account.

 If you want to send an anonymous email, it’s probably easiest to create a new email account.
 Of course, you could simply create a new, fake one using Google or Yahoo, but that won’t solve the problem of these services still being able to follow your online movements.